 The Big Boquillas Ranch is a working cattle ranch first and foremost.
 As you can imagine, this is a very large business operation.
 We do feel that our cattle operation can coexist with hunters, with benefits to both.
 A specific set of Ranch Rules has been developed to provide defined structure to allowable hunter activities.
 The intent of these rules is to minimize conflict and to lessen the economic impact on the cattle operation.
 Questions about the ranch rules will be discussed more in the FAQs link.
 The net income from the Ranch Access Permit fees will be used to off-set expenses for ranch maintenance of roads, fences and water improvements.
 There are always impacts from public recreation and wildlife use to landowners.
 We feel by implementing this program it can benefit all parties involved

-2013 will be our first year implementing this program on the Big Boquillas Ranch and there may be challenges for all involved.
+2013 was our first year implementing this program on the Big Boquillas Ranch and there may have been some challenges.
 However, we feel that by working together in a collaborative fashion we can make improvements for each year that follows.

 This will be a do it yourself hunting program.
 There will not be any ranch sponsored guides or outfitters like many other ranches in and out of state.
 If you choose to hire a guide or an outfitter, you may do so.
 The permit link will explain each permit and its cost.
 We feel this program is fair to everyone with the same rules applying to hunters, hunter assistants, junior hunters, and guides and outfitters.
 The Ranch Rules and individual permit descriptions clearly explain what is expected of you.
 Your hunt success will largely depend on what you expect from your hunt, your skill and ability, your desire, your effort, etc. We think this program will benefit the ethical hunter that is looking for a quality hunting experience.